kiko19881988/pancake-prediction/README.md

     conda env create -f environment.yml

+Once the environment has been created, activate it:

+    conda activate pancake

-Once the dependencies are installed, run the dashboard using `streamlit`.
+Now you can run the dashboard using `streamlit`.

     streamlit run ./main.py

 ### Live demo
 You can check its live demo here:
 [https://share.streamlit.io/kavehbc/pancake-prediction/main.py](https://share.streamlit.io/kavehbc/pancake-prediction/main.py)

+> You may require authorization to access the live dashboard.

 ___
 ## Github Repo